How To Make Your Driveway Less Slippery This Winter

 The use of ice melt on the driveway significantly reduces the manual effort required in shoveling the snow.
 But, most of the common brands in the market use chemicals that pose serious problems for your driveway, garden, and pets.
 Chloride based salts are detrimental to the concrete of your driveway, damage the plants & vegetation, are hazardous to pets, and even burn the bottom of their paws.

-However, there are non-chloride ice melts available in the market that are non-toxic, pet-friendly, and non-corrosive.
+However, there are non-chloride ice melt available in the market that are non-toxic, pet-friendly, and non-corrosive.

 3. Traction Agents